Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 .. class:: centered

-        *Figure: 3d_v10a model results for bore G40/0416.*
+        *Figure: 3d_v10a model results for Bore G40/0416.*

 Lake Drop scenarios (3d_v1d model)
 -----------------------------------
-# review maybe a sentence explaining the lake drop 320 means when the lake drops below 320 m msl (sorry if it's been done and I've missed it!)
-Note we have only presented the lake drop 320 results here, but the results for the other lake drop scenarios are available in the `figures/lake_drop_scenarios <../historical_investigation/figures/lake_drop_scenarios>`_ folder.
+Note we have only presented the lake drop 320 (where lake levels were set to 320m msl) results here, but the results for the other lake drop scenarios are available in the `figures/lake_drop_scenarios <../historical_investigation/figures/lake_drop_scenarios>`_ folder.

 .. figure:: ../historical_investigation/figures/lake_drop_scenarios/bore_13_lake_drop_320.png
    :height: 650 px